In the second stage of the lovingkindness practice we cultivate kindness toward a friend, strengthening and deepening our friendships.

 Right now we’re exploring the second stage of the practice, in which we cultivate empathy and kindness toward a friend.

 A friend is by definition someone we already care about — someone whose well-being is important to us.
 When they feel bad it upsets us, and when they feel good it’s pleasing to us.
-So a friend is someone we already have metta for, and what we’re doing is strengthening that kindness during this stage of the practice.
+So a friend is someone we already have kindness towards, and what we’re doing is strengthening that kindness during this stage of the practice.

 It’s worth thinking in advance who we’re going to choose as the friend, otherwise we can spend much of the time deciding which friend we’re going to be meditating on.

 You can listen to an MP3 guided meditation that will lead you through the first two stages of the practice by clicking on the player below: